 It’s interactive because you can open a tool dialog box directly from the Results window, change any input parameters you want (or use the same parameters), then run the tool again.
 Using the Results window is a very fast way to test out different tool parameters on the same data or perform the same geoprocessing operations on different data.

 And if you are a scripter, from the Results window you have the option to copy geoprocessing tool results as Python snippet code.
-You can paste snippets into the script editor of your choice, and it’s then an easy matter to create a custom script tool that you can share with your coworkers or post to the gallery on the Geoprocessing Resource Center.
+You can paste snippets into the script editor of your choice, and it’s then an easy matter to create a custom script tool that you can share with your coworkers or post to the gallery on the Analysis and Geoprocessing Community page.

 - Non-scripters, think about pasting the snippets into a text editor and e-mailing the file to your office Python guru for packaging into a custom tool.